alan-turing-institute/CleverCSV/docs/README.rst

    :alt: Binder

-*CleverCSV provides a drop-in replacement of the Python* ``csv`` *package with improved dialect detection for messy CSV files.
+*CleverCSV provides a drop-in replacement for the Python* ``csv`` *package with improved dialect detection for messy CSV files.
 It also provides a handy command line tool that can standardize a messy file or generate Python code to import it.*